 Brachycephalus mariaeterezae sp. nov. urn:lsid:zoobank.org:act:74D8D85E-BE68-4A51-AF85-DC97C564D458

-- Authors should use the following text in the Methods section:
+- Authors must use the following text in the Methods section:

 - The globally unique identifier, currently a Life Science Identifier (LSID), should be listed under the new taxon name in the Results Section.

--Assuming an LSID is obtained, authors will be made aware of them by PeerJ staff and should use the following text in the Methods section:
+-Assuming an LSID is obtained, authors will be made aware of them by PeerJ staff and must use the following text in the Methods section:

 - An additional ICN publication requirement effective January 1, 2013: all manuscripts naming fungi must obtain the citation of an identifier issued by a recognized repository such as MycoBank or Index Fungorum and include it in the protologue (everything associated with a name at its valid publication).
 Life Science Identifiers (LSIDs) or Globally Unique Identifier are only required for fungi.

 - In the Methods section, authors must include a sub-section called "Nomenclature" using the following wording (this example is for taxon names submitted to MycoBank; please substitute appropriately if the name was submitted to Index Fungorum):